RobinMeneust/AI/README.md

 ## TODO

 1. Conv2D and Max-pooling layers *(IN PROGRESS)*
-2. Improve performance: add an option to use GPU with CUDA to increase the training speed.
+2. Improve performance:
+   - GPU: add an option to use GPU with CUDA to increase the training speed.
 Use in the Tensor class the following code: https://developer.nvidia.com/blog/programming-tensor-cores-cuda-9/
+   - CPU: Add multithreading with OpenMP *(IN PROGRESS)*
 3. Confusion matrix
 4. Accuracy graph
 5. More loss functions (categorical cross-entropy...)